Brad7173/Steam_App_Manifest_Catalog/README.md

 Make sure you right click the shellscript and mark it as executable.
 Place it in the folder with your app manifest files.
 In my case it is "/home/katie/.steam/root/steamapps/" This script can be launched directly from steam.
+State flags "4" are fully playable.
+State flags other than 4 or 516 are variable.
+In most cases from my experience anything else indicated an update or other.